ChidiNdego/building-data-models-in-postgres/README.md

 Conclusively, we may observe that the query time saved between the two models isn't distinguished and this can be attributed to the size of our data - relatively small.
 However, with increasing data size, the time and space complexity is expected to increases exponentially.

-Finally, to avoid running out of resources when executing queries in large databases, especially for analytical purposes (OLAP), we need to ensure that the underlying database model is built like a star schema in a data warehouse rather than a relational database.
+Finally, to avoid running out of resources when executing complex queries in large databases, especially for analytical purposes (OLAP), we need to ensure that the underlying database model is built like a star schema in a data warehouse rather than a relational database model.

-If you have questions regarding this project, please do [send me a mail](mailto:chidindego@gmail.com).
-Thanks for your time.
+If you have questions regarding this project, please do [send me a mail](mailto:chidindego@gmail.com) and thanks for your time.

 ### Reference